- Device with access to the internet

 - Each group should plan what they’d like to include in their social media campaign.
 Would they like to use an image or a video, for example?

-- Each group should decide what they’d like to ask people to do as a result of their campaign, for example, visiting a lonely person in their community, downloading the Red Cross’ first aid app, making a kindness pledge, joining Scouts, or doing something else to support the British Red Cross.
+- Each group should decide what they’d like to ask people to do as a result of their campaign, for example, visiting a lonely person in their community, making a kindness pledge.

 - Everyone should work with someone old enough to create their social media campaign and encourage others to like and share.
 They should keep an eye on the campaign and respond kindly to comments.